ritza-co/replit-docs-2/docs/tutorials/discord-meme-maker-bot.md

 bot.run(DISCORD_TOKEN)
 ```

 First, we import some Python libraries we'll need, including Discord.py and its [commands extension](https://discordpy.readthedocs.io/en/stable/ext/commands/commands.html).
 We then retrieve the value of the `DISCORD_TOKEN` environment variable, which we set in our repl's secrets tab above.
 Following that, we instantiate a [`Bot` object](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html#discord.ext.commands.Bot).
 We'll use this object to listen for Discord events and respond to them.
-For the most part, we'll be responding to *commands*: messages from users which start with `!` (the `command_prefix` we specified when creating our `Bot` object).
+For the most part, we'll be responding to *commands* - messages from users which start with `!` (the `command_prefix` we specified when creating our `Bot` object).

 However, the first event we're interested in is not a command.
 The [`on_ready()`](https://discordpy.readthedocs.io/en/stable/api.html#discord.on_ready) event will trigger when our bot logs onto Discord (the `@bot.event` [decorator](https://realpython.com/primer-on-python-decorators/) ensures this).
 All this event will do is print a message to our repl's console, telling us that the bot has connected.